modmore/docs/en/05_SimpleCart/v2.x/05_Payment_Methods/02_StripeV2.md

 _This document is about the Stripe Gateway for SimpleCart version 2.
-[Information about version 1 is here](Stripe).
+[Information about version 1 is here](Stripe)_.

 The Stripe Gateway for SimpleCart is free to install from the modmore.com package provider.
 Its source code can be found on [GitHub](https://github.com/modmore/SimpleCart_Stripe).